ecoiahq/content-ops-starter/content/pages/index.md

         style: secondary
         elementId: ''
   - title:
-      text: Business Consulting
+      text: Business Development
       color: text-dark
       type: TitleBlock
-    subtitle: Supporting the brands we love.
+    subtitle: Building the brands we love.
     text: >
-      From business development, to impact strategy and content creation, we provide the tools and insights needed to scale your mission effectively.
+      From incorporation and auditing to market positioning, we provide the tools and insights you need to scale your mission effectively.
     actions:
       - label: Learn More
         url: 'https://ecoia.netlify.app/set-packages'